adeira/universe/src/mrtnzlml-meta/docs/readme.md

 _Success motivates me._ I feel energized when I have the opportunity to do something awesome.
 I feel miserable when I do not have the opportunity and I am treated just like a monkey or being ignored.
 Don't waste my potential.

 _I have my moods._ I am fine one minute and then can suddenly turn into a completely different person.
 I think it's related to my introversion when things simply went too far too quickly.
-I am working on that.
+It primarily affects my personal life and I am working on that.

 _I don't like to be bored._ Did I suddenly disappear?
 Did I leave the meeting?
 I was probably bored or didn't see the point.